qitta/libhugin/docs/architecture/architecture.rst

 =======

 Libhugin is all about plugins.
-There are three different kinds of plugins that libhugin core makes use of.
+There are three different kinds of plugins that libhugin harvest makes use of.

 .. _provplugin: